 Safety Warning: Watch Out For Pickpocketers and Scam Artists

 Unfortunately, the area is well-known for harboring scam artists and pickpocketers, so be vigilant at all times.
-Tourists are often solicited by men waiting on the steps around and up to the basilica; their modus operandi is frequently to show you brightly coloured "friendship bracelets" and to offer to let you test how they look on your arm.
+Tourists are often solicited by men waiting on the steps around and up to the basilica; their modus operandi is frequently to show you brightly colored "friendship bracelets" and to offer to let you test how they look on your arm.
 Once tied on (tightly) they demand payment.
 Don't fall for this: firmly say "Non, merci" if anyone approaches you offering these wares, and keep moving.

 Also make sure that you keep your purses and bags close to the body, and do not keep valuables like passports or wallets in backpack pouches or pockets: pickpockets are known to operate in this tourist-heavy area.